vicoslab/dis_tutorial7/README.md

 ![](figs/arm_controller_started.png)

 You can modify the launch file `sim_turtlebot_nav.launch.py` the same as the one in dis_tutorial3.
-The main difference is that this one loads a lot of the launch files from this packages, instead of the system installed ones.
-This is necessairy in order to load all the things we need to load for the robot arm to work.
+The main difference is that this one loads a lot of the launch files from this package, instead of the system installed ones.
+This is necessary in order to load all the things we need to load for the robot arm to work.

 ## Setting the arm position